florianneukirchen/qgis_adjust_style/README.md

 ## Known Bugs / Limitations
 - Annotations (annotation layers) are not changed
 - Color ramps: color brewer ramps can not be modified
-- Color ramps used in glow paint effect are not modified
 - Changing stroke width does not work for symbol layers based on QgsAbstractBrushedLineSymbolLayer such as lineburst

 ## Bug Tracker
 [https://github.com/florianneukirchen/qgis_adjust_style/issues](https://github.com/florianneukirchen/qgis_adjust_style/issues)

 ## Change Log
+### Git main
+- Now also works on interpolated lines
+- Fix issue #2 Color ramps used in glow paint effect are not modified
+- Catch an exception issue #8

 ### 1.1 (2023-06)
 - Fix typo in plugin name in metadata (issue #1)
 ### 1.0 (2023-05)